 Social support varied amongst the participants, and maintaining relationships could be challenging.
 Denise was divorced and had limited family support.
-She pointed out that she was alone before she was diagnosed, and there was no reason for that to change after her diagnosis.
+She pointed out that she was alone before she was diagnosed, and there was no reason for that to change post-diagnosis.
 She observed that a benefit of this was not having to experience guilt over being a burden on a spouse.
 The author repeatedly challenged Denise on her choice to be alone, which initially struck me as imposing his own preconceptions.
 His attempts to intercede in Denise’s family situations seemed like inappropriate interference, even meddling, or a misguided attempt to apply his own agenda.
 Yet again, I must check myself, since like Denise I have chosen to isolate myself because of my illness.

 Roles and identities are a recurring theme across the participants’ stories.
 Buzz, unable to work, fell deeply into debt and feared becoming homeless, which compromised important role identities he held as a husband and father.
 Ben’s parents, especially his father, struggled with the idea that their son would die before they did.
 Sarah’s illness “constantly makes me second-guess myself and question who I am”.

 Buzz drew heavily on his faith in God to maintain a positive outlook.
 The stoicism that resulted was challenging for those around him to face.
 Larry identified himself as a very spiritual person, and found it frustrating when doctors dismissed his spiritual experiences as psychotic, attempting to “force patients into non-psychotic behaviour with such zealotry that they dismiss too many possibly positive and healthy dimensions of the patient’s mind, body, and soul.”

 The book concludes on a very hopeful note, with all of the participants presenting their stories to Harvard Medical School faculty and students.
 Meeting one another and speaking together was a way to come together as a community and connect in finding hope, voice, and inspiration.
 Through the advocacy work they engaged in, they were able to take ownership, find a sense of purpose, and establish identity.
 As Larry observed, “We are connected, and were strong at the broken places.”